picklenebula/espresso_data/import_log.md

-# This file will catalogue and list the methodology and process of transforming the data from an unstructed text file into a comme delimited file for upload.
+# This file will catalogue and list the methodology and process of transforming the data from an unstructed text file into a comma delimited file for upload.

 ### Initial spreadsheet formatting and manual importing of uncleaned data.
 >[!NOTE]